-This year, I was given two gifts that delivered way beyond their point of receipt and rekindled passions that have been missing from my life.
+Last year, I was given two gifts that delivered way beyond expectation and rekindled passions that have been missing from my life.

-This year my dear friend Charlotte gifted me a map and poem about travelling.
-It reconnected me with my passion for travel.
-The map fills my wall with a world view.
-It also prompted me to find my old travel diary and reminisce, that then turned me into a storyteller.
-Her gift helped me to keep past travel adventures in my heart and future voyages in my vision.
+Her gift helped me to keep past travel adventures in my mind and future voyages on my horison.
 It inspired me to hatch plans to visit some of the new places on my bucket list and to re-visit the places that I adore.

 These shoes have taken me on numerous twilight and sunset walks since I acquired them.
 In one week alone they stomped over 65 miles.
 I have discovered a new hobby, enjoyed a more sustainable way to exercise, and maintained my sanity and equilibrium.

-If you have also fallen into the trap of allowing life to tick along, unintentionally neglecting things in your life that used to bring you passion and that sense of adventure, do not fear.
-It is possible to do something about this right now, and re-discover activities that leave you feeling topped up and exhilarated!
+If you have fallen into the trap of allowing life to tick along, unintentionally neglecting things that used to bring you happiness and that sense of adventure, do not fear.
+It is possible to do something about this right now.

-We often find that with the help of others we are more able to see possibilities, adapt activities or expectations, and learn to problem solve around life’s challenges in order to live more audaciously.
+Often inspiration from others helps us to see more possibilities, adapt activities or expectations, and learn to problem solve around life’s challenges in order to live more audaciously.
 Here are some top tips that might help you to leap in: